 - Avoid bringing jewelry and valuables to music concerts and festivals.

 - Keep cash, wallets, and credit cards out of back pockets where they can easily be taken.

 - Don’t leave valuables in the car or tent.

-- Check with the festival’s organizers to see if backpacks are permitted to be carried into the venue and/or if storage lockers are available.
+- Check with the festival’s organizers to see if backpacks or large handbags are permitted to be carried into the venue and/or if storage lockers are available.